 LAUREATE is moderately resistant to net blotch and powdery mildew.
 It has intermediate resistance to scald and leaf rust.
-Considering this disease profile, LAUREATE will need a medium fungicide programme in most instances but may need more where there is high pressure for scald and leaf rust.
+Considering this disease profile, LAUREATE will need a moderate fungicide programme in most instances but may need more where there is high pressure for scald and leaf rust.
 Please contact your local PGW Representative for site specific recommendations.

-Disease PGW disease nursery ratings (9 highly resistant, 1 highly susceptible)
+PGW disease nursery ratings (9 highly resistant, 1 highly susceptible)

-Scald 6
+6

-Net blotch 8
+8

-Leaf rust 6
+б

-Powdery mildew 8
+8